roderickjackson-bradley/socket_io_app/work/w11/d2/04-react-ajax-lab.md

 - Hold the starships in state.

 - The challenge is to be able to have the `<StarshipPage>` component obtain the specific starship object it needs to render.
+Here are a couple of approaches:

-One approach would be to pass `<StarshipPage>` a method as a prop that it can call, passing the method an argument identifying which starship object it wants.
-That argument's value could be a URL parameter in the link that was clicked (see next hint).
+	1. One approach would be to pass `<StarshipPage>` (within `<Route>`) a method as a prop that it can call, passing the method an argument identifying which starship object it wants.
+That argument's value could come from a URL parameter in the link that was clicked...

-- Review the Client-side Routing in React lesson's _Defining Routes with URL Parameters_ section for assistance with how to define routes with parameters used to pass information to components.
+		Review the Client-side Routing in React lesson's _Defining Routes with URL Parameters_ section for assistance with how to define routes with parameters used to pass information to components.

+	2. Another approach is to use a slightly more complex syntax that React Router's `<Link>` offers.
+This approach relies on assigning an object instead of a string to its `to` prop.
+Check the docs [here](https://reacttraining.com/react-router/web/api/Link/to-object) for more details.

 ## Deliverable